SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 The body of the blog post.

 ## content.post_list_content
 The body blog post content, modified for the listing page.
-The final output is affected by summary settings in Content Settings > Blog.
-If featured images are enabled in settings, this varible will remove any images above the read more separator automatically.
+The final output is affected by summary settings in Settings > Website > Blog.
+If featured images are enabled in settings, this variable will remove any images above the read more separator automatically.

 ## content.post_list_summary_featured_image
-The featured image for listing layouts.
-This variable is affected by the settings in Content Settings > Blog.
+The featured image of post summaries to be used in listing templates.
+This variable is affected by the settings in Settings > Website > Blog.

 ## content.post_summary
 The blog post summary.
 This content is determined by the read more separator in the blog editor.